Skip to content

 ⚠ Common Mistakes to Avoid

-• Mistake 1: Iterating an exhausted iterator and expecting results — Symptom: a for-loop that runs but never executes its body, producing no output and no error — Fix: never store the result of iter() in a variable you plan to loop over more than once.
+Never store the result of iter() in a variable you plan to loop over more than once.
 Keep a reference to the original iterable (the list, tuple, or custom class) and call iter() fresh each time you need a new traversal.
+If you must reuse, convert to a list first: data = list(iterator).

-• Mistake 3: Treating a generator object as if it's reusable — Symptom: the second call to a function that returns a generator produces no results, or downstream code that depends on the data silently processes nothing — Fix: a generator function (using yield) returns a new generator object each time it's called.
+A generator function (using yield) returns a new generator object each time it's called.
 If you need to iterate the same data twice, call the generator function again to get a fresh generator, or convert the first pass to a list with list(my_generator()).
+Do not store the generator object and reuse it.

 Interview Questions on This Topic